-RESULTS Humans In 2013, 119 cases of NE were reported, which was more than a twofold increase compared to the numbers reported in 2012 (Figure 6).
-Most reported cases were in the age category between 50 and 69 years and the median age was 59.5 years.
-No children below the age of 5 years old were reported.
-The reason for the difference between age groups is not completely understood, but most likely behavior is an important factor.
-Almost all cases acquired their infection in Sweden.
-One case reported having been infected in Finland, where NE is common.
-Like in previous years, a majority of the cases (93%) were reported from the five northernmost counties in Sweden.
-The incidences in the counties of Västerbotten and Västernorrland were approximately 15 cases per 100,000 inhabitants.
-For counties Norrbotten, Jämtland and Gävleborg, the incidences varied between 4 and 7 cases per 100,000 inhabitants.
-In comparison to 2012 when more than half of the cases were reported in January and February, the majority (61%) of cases during 2013 were reported in November and December.
+RESULTS Humans In 2014, 418 cases of NE were reported, which was more than a threefold increase compared to the numbers reported in 2013.
+But at the same time, it was a relatively low incidence in comparison with the two outbreak years, 2006-2007 and 2007-2008 (Figure 10).
+Most reported cases were in the age category between 40 and 69 years and the median age was 53 years.
+No cases in children below the age of 5 were reported.
+Consistent with previous years, more cases were reported in men (63%) than women.
+The reason for this difference in incidence between age groups and sexes is not completely understood, but behavior is most likely an important factor.
+In most years, almost all cases were determined to have acquired their infection in Sweden.
+In 2014, one case reported having been infected in Russia and one case in Finland, where NE is common.
+A majority of the cases (80%) were reported from the four northernmost counties in Sweden.
+In Jämtland, Västerbotten and Västernorrland the incidence was highest (43-45 cases per 100,000 inhabitants) and in Norrbotten there were 21 cases per 100,000 inhabitants.
+This regional pattern is consistent with previous years.
+However, in 2014, there was an unusually high peak in the number of reported cases in August.
+The incidence also increased during the end of the year.
 DISCUSSION During the last years, fluctuations in the bank vole population have coincided with increases and decreases in the number of human cases of Puumala virus infections.
 The 3-4 year natural population cycle and variations in the climatic conditions impact the rodent populations.
-In 2013, the number of cases was doubled compared to 2012, but the number has not yet reached the peak years 2006-2008.
+In 2014, the number of cases more than tripled compared to 2013, but still they did not yet reach the numbers of the peak years, 2007-2008.
 REFERENCES Evander, M and Ahlm, C. Milder winters in northern Scandinavia may contribute to larger outbreaks of haemorrhagic fever virus.
 Global Health Action 2009.